-What’s Included & What to Bring
+What's Included and What to Bring

 We know that small things can make a big difference, so as well as covering the basics, we like to include a few little luxuries and personal touches.
 This includes a welcome hamper with our compliments with some lovely local goodies to set you up for your stay.

 We reckon cooking is one of the best bits of glamping.
-Get back to basics and barbecue on the fire pit, brew tea, coffee and bubbling one-pot dishes on the stove inside your tent.
+Get back to basics and barbecue on the fire pit or brew tea, coffee and bubbling one-pot dishes on the stove inside your tent.
 If all that sounds too daunting, there’s also the Cheat’s Kitchen for back-up, so you’re never too far from all the mod cons.

 - Wood-burning stove & wood

 - A custom-made cool box.
 It’s big!
 You can store all of your food for the weekend

 - Olive oil, salt & pepper, and chilli flakes and meat rub to help you make the most of your BBQ

 - Coffee, English Breakfast tea bags